-The AGM confirmed the number of Board members to be five.
-Pursuant to the proposal made by the shareholders' nomination committee, Seppo Laine, Mikko Räsänen and Anne Korkiakoski were reelected as members of the Board of Directors, and Helena Säteri and Raimo Lehtiö were elected as new members.
-Martti Karppinen and Pertti Korhonen left the Board of Directors.
-The Board members' term of office will expire at the next Annual General Meeting.
+The Annual General Meeting resolved that the Board of Directors shall consist of five members.
+Pursuant to the proposal made by the shareholders nomination committee Mikko Räsänen, Anne Korkiakoski and Seppo Laine were re-elected and Helena Säteri and Raimo Lehtiö were elected as members of the Board of directors.
+The term of the Board members will expire at the end of the Annual General Meeting 2021.